dipjyotimetia/JARVIS/docs/example.md

 Before running these examples, ensure you have:
 1. Jarvis installed and configured (see [setup.md](setup.md))
-2. Ollama running with appropriate models
+2. A local model provider: either Ollama (native) or Docker Model Runner (OpenAI-compatible).
+See Setup for both options.
 3. Sample specification files in your `specs/` directory

 ## Generation Commands